 Noise levels and the number of alarms going off in intensive care units are often found to be beyond acceptable levels and well above international recommendations.
-The average daytime noise levels have been reported to be around 60-65 decibels with peak levels up to 80-90 decibels, levels similar to close proximity power tool use.
+The average daytime noise levels have been reported to be around 60-65 decibels with peak levels up to 80-90 decibels, which is similar to being close to power tools in use.

 Research shows that intensive care units with lower noise levels could potentially lead to better outcomes for patients and improve the situation for relatives and caregivers.
-That’s why Getinge, along with partners from other industries, are working side by side with clinicians and researchers to make the vision of a quiet ICU a reality in the near future.
+That’s why Getinge, along with partners from other industries, are working side by side with clinicians and researchers to make the vision of a quiet ICU real in the future.

 Incessant alarms affect both the patients trying to rest and the medical staff trying to care for them.
 “Alarm fatigue” at the end of a long shift may cause doctors and nurses to normalize alarms and to not react to them.
-Several equipment makers are turning to smarter alarms.
-Some trigger visually or with haptic signals similar to a vibrating phone.
-Other alarms are becoming remote, so that the alarm occurs at the nurse’s station or on a hand-held device beyond the patient’s hearing range.
+So equipment makers are turning to smarter alarms.
+Some trigger visually or with haptic signals (like a vibrating phone).
+Other alarms are becoming remote, so the alarm occurs at the nurse’s station, or on a hand-held device beyond the patient’s hearing range.

-The growing industry trend of remote control and display devices will bring further advantages.
-Remote data displays, for instance, allow highly trained consultants who may not even be in the same city or state to offer real-time input on a patient’s case.
-Controlling machines remotely allows doctors and nurses to reduce their exposure to highly infectious situations.
-In such cases, the more they can do from outside the room, the better..
+The growing industry trend of remote control and display devices will bring several other advantages.
+Remote data displays, for instance, allow highly trained consultants who may not even be in the same city to have real-time input on a patient’s case.
+Controlling machines remotely also allows doctors and nurses to reduce their exposure to highly infectious situations.
+The more they can do from outside the room, the better in those cases.
 Remote control also allows a doctor or nurse to respond to Patient A’s immediate needs even if they are standing bedside with Patient B.

 All of these technologies can make the ICU quieter, but only if there is a high level of integration between devices.
-Few hospitals are interested in becoming locked into one equipment vendor— administrators want the future-proof freedom to adapt as new and improved technologies become available from myriad vendors.
-For ICUs, that means finding ways to make varied machines produced by different vendors talk to each other to contextualize data and streamline workflows.
+Few hospitals are interested in becoming locked into one equipment vendor— administrators want the freedom to adapt as new and improved technologies become available from many vendors.
+For ICUs, that means finding ways to make all of those machines, made by different vendors, talk to each other to contextualize data and streamline workflows.

-That will be important in the future, because another ominous shift is occurring in the demographics of health care.
-Even as the needs of care become more complex, the number of nurses available to help provide it is shrinking.
+That will be important in the future, because another ominous shift is occurring in the demographics of health care: just as care grows more complex, the number of nurses available to help provide it is shrinking.
 Researchers project that one million RNs will retire by 2030, even as the need for more help in the ICU grows.
-Some studies have shown that adding just one additional patient to an ICU nurse’s workload increases the likelihood of death among those patients by seven percent.
+Other studies have shown that adding just one additional patient to an ICU nurse’s workload increases the likelihood of death among those patients by seven percent.

-In order for hospitals to treat more patients with fewer nurses, critical care providers are turning to intelligent technology to streamline workflows.
+In order for hospitals to treat more patients with fewer nurses, critical care providers are turning to technology to streamline workflows.
 Devices must be connected and communicating to make sense of all the different data streams generated by a sick patient.
-All critical and pertinent data should be easily read and quickly understood.
-Studies have shown that devices can reduce the cognitive workload of intensive care providers simply by displaying all the data on a single platform, preventing doctors and nurses from wasting time and attention looking around the room at different displays.
+That data should be easily read and quickly understood.
+Studies have shown that devices can reduce the cognitive workload of intensive care providers simply by displaying all the data on one platform, so the doctors and nurses don’t waste time and attention looking around the room at different displays.

 “Clinicians are telling us they are seeing an increase in patients and less personnel to treat them.
 They have to do more with less,” says Getinge’s Jennie Haag.
 “We strive to help them improve their workflow and provide more useful information.
 Automating services really helps doctors focus on the patient, rather on the equipment that they're using.”

 Digital information is also evolving to not just show doctors what’s happening, but to help them decide what should happen next.
-Artificial intelligence can help with alarm management, for example, by evaluating the state of the patient five, fifteen or sixty minutes before an alarm was triggered and “understanding” what the response to an alarm should be—more oxygen, less air medication, an increase of fluids.
+Artificial intelligence can help with alarm management, for instance, looking at the state of the patient five, fifteen or sixty minutes before an alarm was triggered and “understanding” what the response to an alarm should be—more oxygen, less air medication, an increase of fluids.
 AI also provides the potential for decision support for doctors.
-By collecting all of the information generated from sensors on or in the patient, AI can create decision trees that make suggestions to doctors about what to do next.
+Taking all the information generated from sensors on or in the patient, AI can create decision trees that make suggestions to doctors about what to do next.

 “In the future, I believe that digitalization and especially artificial intelligence will play a big role in giving decision support in many clinical treatment situations”,” says Jens Viebke, president of Acute Care Therapies for Getinge. ”Clinicians will be helped by suggestions from artificial intelligence for how to treat a certain patient”

-Data streaming from sensors monitoring ventilation status, heart rate and blood pressure, blood chemistry and many other signals can be synthesized and processed by a computer much faster than the human mind.
+Data streaming from sensors monitoring ventilators, heart rate and blood pressure, blood chemistry and many other signals can be synthesized and processed by a computer much faster than the human mind.

 “We should be able to give real time analysis and advice on how to change a treatment course of that particular patient,” says Viebke.
 “I believe we at Getinge can really improve clinicians’ workload with more decision support tools and automatic functions to make the complex procedures easier.”

-Individually, these details may be small contributions at first, but the ICU of the future will likely feature heavier demand as our population ages and caseloads overburden tight staffing resources.
+Individually these details are small things, but the ICU of the future will likely feature heavier demand as our population ages and caseloads overburden tight staffing resources.
 At the same time, our ability to gather information about critically ill patients will continue to expand.
-We will have to make sense of it all to keep our most critically ill patients alive
+We’ll have to make sense of it all to keep our most critically ill patients alive.

 “I think we have only started the journey towards what digitalization really can offer to health care,” says Viebke.